hinto-janai/someday/README.md

 ## Lock-free
 Readers are [lock-free](https://en.wikipedia.org/wiki/Non-blocking_algorithm#Lock-freedom) and most of the time [wait-free](https://en.wikipedia.org/wiki/Non-blocking_algorithm#Wait-freedom).

-The writer is [lock-free](https://en.wikipedia.org/wiki/Non-blocking_algorithm#Lock-freedom), but may block for a bit in worst case scenarios.
+The writer is [lock-free](https://en.wikipedia.org/wiki/Non-blocking_algorithm#Lock-freedom), but may clone data.

 When the writer wants to [`push()`](https://docs.rs/someday/latest/someday/struct.Writer.html#method.push) updates to readers, it must:
 1. Atomically update a pointer, at which point all _future_ readers will see the new data
-2. Re-apply the patches to the old reclaimed data
+2. Re-apply the patches to the old reclaimed data OR clone the data if it cannot be reclaimed

-The old data _can_ be cheaply reclaimed and re-used by the [`Writer`](https://docs.rs/someday/latest/someday/struct.Writer.html) if there are no [`Reader`](https://docs.rs/someday/latest/someday/struct.Reader.html)'s hanging onto old [`Commit`](https://docs.rs/someday/latest/someday/struct.CommitRef.html)'s
+The old data _can_ be cheaply reclaimed and re-used by the [`Writer`](https://docs.rs/someday/latest/someday/struct.Writer.html) if there are no [`Reader`](https://docs.rs/someday/latest/someday/struct.Reader.html)'s hanging onto old [`Commit`](https://docs.rs/someday/latest/someday/struct.CommitRef.html)'s.

+If there are still `Reader`'s hanging onto old data, the `Writer` will clone the data such that it can continue.

 ## Use-case
 `someday` is best in situations where: